nojan1/sim6502/README.md

 Pull the simulated IRQ line low with proc.IRQ(true), reset it to high with proc.IRQ(false)

-Optionally you can proc.SetOption(sim6502.AutoResetIRQ).
+Optionally you can proc.SetOption(sim6502.AutoResetIRQ, true).
 With this option set, when the IRQ routine is entered, the line will be reset to high (i.e. un-asserted).
 This is not standard behavior, but is useful for when you just want to trigger an IRQ and don't want to wait for something else before disabling the line again.

 Set the IRQ vector with
 ```golang